 Is your dog’s “mlemmer” constantly all over your face, hands, arms and feet?
 Wondering why dogs would want to lick you all the time?

 My Mini Poodle Baloo is a licking machine!

 I honestly don’t know the exact reason for his almost obsessive licking.
 However, I’ve done a great deal of research trying to find out.

 So, in this article I’d like to share my findings hoping that you’ll get a little more clarity why your dog loves to lick you so much.

-For me personally, I’ve just decided that it’s probably his way of showing his affection for me.
+For me personally, I’ve just decided that it’s probably Baloo’s way of showing his affection for me.
 Although, it might also just be a Poodle thing:

 Why Do Dogs Lick You?

 Some think it’s sweet, others think it’s gross.

 Your dog spends a few minutes (sometimes more) every day licking you.
 But why does he do it?

 In this article, we’ll talk about the reasons why your dog is licking you, and how to get him to stop if it bothers you.